 7. Neighbors Fight to Reverse Eco-Blind Engineering in Tigre Delta

 8. Convergent Protest from the Provinces: Hydroelectricity + Gold Mining = Water Predation

-Stephanie C. Kane is Associate Professor of Criminal Justice at Indiana University with affiliations in Anthropology, Folklore, and Gender Studies.
+Stephanie C. Kane is Professor in the Department of International Studies in the School of Global and International Studies at Indiana University.
 She is author of The Phantom Gringo Boat: Shamanic Discourse and Development in Panama, and AIDS Alibis: Sex, Drugs, and Crime in the Americas (Temple).
 She is coeditor of Crime's Power: Anthropologists and the Ethnography of Crime.

 Nature and the Environment

 © 2013 Temple University.
 All Rights Reserved.
 This page: http://www.temple.edu/tempress/titles/2231_reg.html.